blakeashleyjr/blakeashleyjr.com/content/posts/why-I-didnt-choose-wordpress.md

 ### Conclusion

 I have a tricky relationship with WordPress.
-On the one hand, it is one of the most successful open-source projects of all time, running half the websites on the planet and making website administration accessible to every day peple.
+On the one hand, it is one of the most successful open-source projects of all time, running half the websites on the planet and making website administration accessible to every day people.
 On the other, it is a clunky behemoth that has lost its way.
 When it is not down due to a database issue, failed update, or other issue, you are wrestling with performance issues or chopping off your left arm to purchase a new plugin.

+[^1]: Blogging isn't what it used to be, so I understand why Automattic (the corporate sponsor and maintainer of WordPress that offers the most popular WordPress hosting) has guided WordPress towards the more marketable generalist space.